Arthur Howland (1908-1978) Papers

-Howland's correspondence, arranged chronologically in four folders, spans the years 1931 through 1978.
+Howland's correspondence, spans the years 1931 to 1978.
 It provides an insight into his professional and personal activities and includes letters from his colleagues, teachers, students, and relatives.
 Of special interest are letters from U.S. Grant, longtime professor of geology at Northwestern.
 Grant was an instructor and later, a colleague of Howland.
 The letters from Howland's mother provide a glimpse of his early years, which unfortunately are not well-documented in his papers.

 Following Howland's general correspondence, there are six folders of correspondence relating to specific matters.
 The first contains correspondence pertaining to the Teachers Insurance and Annuity Association.
 The second contains materials about Howland's work with the Geological Education Orientation Study project that studied the quality of undergraduate education in geology at various colleges in the United States.
 The third folder includes correspondence and related material concerning Northwestern Mineral Collection (1965 through 1978), and Howland's role as curator of the Collection.
 In 1968 Howland wrote a grant proposal for the National Science Foundation to support a program of advanced teaching and research in quantitative methods used in the study of geology and analysis of geological problems.
 The proposal and pertinent correspondence is filed in the National Science Foundation Grant Proposal folder.
 The last of subject correspondence includes Howland's letters of recommendations from 1969 through 1978 for students and colleagues.